Minimax estimation of Functional Principal Components from noisy discretized functional data: Minimax rates of the eigenfunction estimator

 As expected, parameters $p$ and $n$ have a strong influence on rates.
 In our framework with two asymptotics very different in nature, we note that if $p$ is large enough (depending on $n$ and $\alpha$), then our procedure achieves the parametric rate $n^{-1}$ already obtained by \citet{DPR82} and \cite{Mas} when the curves $(Z_1, \hdots,Z_n)$ are fully observed and without noise.
 It means that discretization has no influence on theoretical performances.
 Conversely, if $p$ is not very large with respect to $n$, discretization has a deep impact and rates depend strongly on the underlying smoothness of the curves observed in a noisy setting.
 The obtained rate $p^{-2\alpha}+n^{-1}$ describes very precisely the competition between the number of discretization points and the number of observations in functional principal component analysis.
 To the best of our knowledge, these rates are new.

 Finally, let us emphasize the simplicity of our optimal estimation procedure.
 It is based on the most classical ideas: projection by using piecewise constant bases and empirical mean estimation.
 In particular, regularization is not necessary and the knowledge of $\alpha$ is not required.
 The use of such standard tools may be surprising in view of results obtained by \cite{Johnstone01} and \cite{BS06}.
 But, as already mentioned, functional principal component analysis is a very specific setting.
-The rates we obtain are very similar to those of \citet{DP19} for which strong assumptions on the covariance operator (finite rank and analyticity of the eigenvalues $\eta_d^*$) are required and the noise may exhibit local correlations.
-With the same assumption on noise as ours, \citet{Hall} obtained an $\mathbb L^2$ convergence rate $n^{-2r/(2r+1)}$ for kernel estimators when $\eta_d^*$ has a $r$-th order derivative and the number of observations per curve is bounded by a constant. \citet{BX15} obtained a rate of convergence that is difficult to compare with ours, because their assumptions, concerning the rate of decay of the eigenvalues, differ significantly from our regularity assumption on the process.
+The rates we obtain have the same shape to those of \citet{DP19} for which strong assumptions on the covariance operator (finite rank and analyticity of the eigenvalues $\eta_d^*$) are required and the noise may exhibit local correlations. \citet{BX15} obtained a rate of convergence that is difficult to compare with ours, because their assumptions, concerning the rate of decay of the eigenvalues, differ significantly from our regularity assumption on the process.
 In the case of Brownian motion the rate of convergence of the $\mathbb L^2$- risk of reconstruction of the estimator of \citet{BX15} is of order $\log^2(n)n^{-1}+p^{-1/3}$ which is suboptimal compared to the minimax rate of $n^{-1}+p^{-1}$ that we have proven.
+In a different statistical model where observational times are random, \citet{Hall} obtained an $\mathbb L^2$ convergence rate $n^{-2r/(2r+1)}$ for kernel estimators when $\eta_d^*$ has a $r$-th order derivative even if the number of observations per curve is bounded by a constant.
+This clearly shows the impact of the nature of the observations.
+The randomness of observational times may allow to circumvent the sparse sampling scheme for individuals and consistency may be achievable, which is not the case for our statistical model with deterministic equispaced observational times.